bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 ### Step 6—Argument of Periapsis

-The last two orbital elements are found using the algebraic definition of the dot product, Eq. {eq}`eq:dot-product-definition`.
+The last two orbital elements are found using the algebraic definition of the dot product, @eq:dot-product-definition.

 :::{math}
 :label: eq:dot-product-definition